thyarles/pdf-outliner/README.md

 ```

 # Next steps
-1. Enforce lint as branch protection on GitHub Actions (unfortunatelly Husky allow developer bypass local test, so best make sure)
+1. Enforce lint as branch protection on GitHub Actions (unfortunately Husky allow developer bypass local test, so best make sure)
-1. Do static analysis check using [SonarCloud](https://sonarcloud.io) and block code with low quality gate, with any bugs or with any security issues
+2. Do static analysis check using [SonarCloud](https://sonarcloud.io) and block code with low quality gate, with any bugs or with any security issues
-1. Add unit tests
+3. Add unit tests
-1. Add integration tests
+4. Add integration tests
-1. Block pull requests that doesn't meet the minimum of 60% of coverage using [SonarCloud](https://sonarcloud.io)
+5. Block pull requests that doesn't meet the minimum of 60% of coverage using [SonarCloud](https://sonarcloud.io)